Asilve/ctf-writeups/picoctf/forensics.md

 Again had to look at the hint for a clue.
 It stated "Look at the details of the file".
 I tried ls -lah, file, stat and lsattr on the cat.jpg file but nothing significant.
 Looked up other ways to view details and figured it was probably something to do with the metadata.

 #### Solution
-Using a EXIF tool, I looked through the metadata.
+Using an EXIF tool, I looked through the metadata.
 On the first pass over, nothing seemed out of the ordinary, but when I went back, I saw the license section had a random string of characters associated.
 I figured it was encoded somehow, so tried base64 decode, and it gave me the flag.

+## Riddle Registry (Easy)
+#### Description
+Hi, intrepid investigator! 📄🔍 You've stumbled upon a peculiar PDF filled with what seems like nothing more than garbled nonsense.
+But beware!
+Not everything is as it appears.
+Amidst the chaos lies a hidden treasure—an elusive flag waiting to be uncovered.

+#### Thought process
+I figured metadata was the way to go, despite this, I covered my bases by checking the pdf contents first.
+After seeing some blacked out sections, I was reminded of a trick where you can copy the text that is hidden under the blacked out sections, then paste it elsewhere to see what it says.
+I tried this, and while I could now see the hidden text, It presented no flag.
+So I went back to plan A and looked at metadata.

+#### Solution
+I looked at the properties of the pdf, but no information was found.
+I then used an online tool to see all the metadata.
+The Author seemed to be an encrypted string, and by the look of it, It was base64 encoded.
+After plugging it into cyberchef and decoding the base64 string, I was given the flag.